AimerGDiaz/Codes_Repository/README.md

 these codes using small toy data sets.
 Finally in this document you can also find useful one liners commented, also with toy examples.

-Let’s starti with the one-liners, it’s true they are not the best solution, however they are fast, they avoid us to write or re-adapt whole blocks of code to particular solutions, they are modular and somehow, they are like culture, beyond if it’s recommended or not to use
+Let’s start with the one-liners, it’s true they are not the best solution, however they are fast, they avoid us to write or re-adapt whole blocks of code to particular solutions, they are modular and somehow, they are like culture, beyond if it’s recommended or not to use